chinmayMohanta/PlayLogSpark/README.md

 # Directory structure:

 1. In the spark bin directory create the subdirectory "test".
 Inside test create three sub directories "app","input" and "result".
--The app directory is for application jar.
+	The app directory is for application jar.
 Please put the  pop_test.jar in this directory.
--The input directory is for the input files, please put raw_pop.json and campaign.csv in this directory.
+	The input directory is for the input files, please put raw_pop.json and campaign.csv in this directory.
--The result directory is for result files.
+	The result directory is for result files.
 The enrich_pop.json and aggregate_pop.json files will be generated in this location.

 # Running the program:
 Lauch the program using spark-submit: